krenalis/krenalis/doc/src/getting-started.md

    go generate
    ```

-   It must be re-executed if you pull a new version of Chichi.
+   It must be re-executed if you pull a new version of Meergo.

 4. **Build the executable**